zakaria-jaddad/knowledge/static_variable.md

 Unlike `dynamic memory allocation` or `automatic memory allocation` where memory is allocated as required at `run time`.

-As far as i know a `static variable` is allocated at the compile time even if you use recursive call's still new value. might be wrong
+As far as i know a `static variable` is allocated at the compile time. might be wrong

 ## Addressing

-The absolute address addressing mode only can be used with static variables, thought those are the only kinds of variables whose location is know by the `compiler` at compile time.
+The absolute address addressing mode only can be used with static variables, thought those are the only kinds of variables whose location is known by the `compiler` at compile time.

 When the program or a library is loaded into memory `static variables` are stored in `data segment` of the program address space (if initialized) or the `BBS segment` (if uninitialized).

-And are stored in corresponding sections of `object files` priop to loading.
+And are stored in corresponding sections of `object files` prior to loading.

 ### What is the absolute address addressing mode